rajulshakya777/Self-Balancing-Bot-/README.md

     less memory consumption of microprocessor also gives theoretically and practically accurate data.

 Applications:
-1.Segway vehicle(see img7_segway vehicle)
+Segway vehicle(see img7_segway vehicle),
-2.short distance vehicles as per requirements
+short distance vehicles as per requirements